MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/getting-started/initializing-client-applications.md

         .Build();
 ```

-There's also an override for ADFS (MSAL.NET will only support ADFS 2019 or later):
+There's also an override for ADFS (MSAL.NET only supports ADFS 2019 or later):

 ```csharp
 IPublicClientApplication app;